R2Meg/CS303_Assignment03/README.md

 # CS303_Assignment03

 Program objective:
-Take the entered values of a queue and move the first value to the rear of the queue Program Implementation:
+Take the entered values of a queue and move the first value to the rear of the queue \n Program Implementation:
 Load move_to_rear source and header file into a compiler and run program Output will display and initial queue of 10 20 30 40